algorithmancy/DodgeTheGuards/README.md

 ## Introduction

-This is a programming exercise where you will create a simple movement behavior for a non-player-character in a very simple video game.
+This is a programming exercise where you will create a simple movement behavior for a non-player-character in a tiny sample game.

 The game has three types of characters: one Hunter, one Quarry, and several Guards.
 You will be creating the AI logic for the Hunter.
 The Hunter's job is simple: reach the Quarry without being intercepted by the guards.
 Note that the Hunter is faster than the Guards, but the Guards might be numerous, and advantageously positioned.